ateece-bapi/bapi-local/README.md

    phpMyAdmin: http://localhost:8081
    MailHog UI: http://localhost:8025

-Special notes
+Notes & troubleshooting
+- Ensure you copy `.env.example` to `.env` before starting the stack.
+If you previously started the DB without `.env` or with incorrect env vars, reinitialize the DB volume: docker-compose down -v cp .env.example .env
+  # edit .env
+  docker-compose up -d

 - The import script supports gzipped or plain SQL dumps and will stream the DB import to avoid copying large files into containers.

 - Drop-ins: copy any production drop-in files (object-cache.php, db.php, advanced-cache.php) and mu-plugins into ./wordpress/wp-content/ before starting WordPress if you need parity.
 If object-cache expects Redis, ensure REDIS_HOST in .env is 'redis' and start the redis service.

 - If you get DB auth errors: confirm .env credentials match your imported DB.
-If necessary, recreate the db container with correct MYSQL_* env values before importing: docker-compose down -v cp .env.example .env
-  # edit .env
-  docker-compose up -d

 If you'd like, I can provide a one-line server-side export command tailored to your production DB name and user, or a wp-config.php include snippet to load local overrides safely.
 ```